openlegend/core-rules/core/SRD.md

 ## Master Tracker

 **Cost:** 1 point

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Perception 5

-**Description**

-Your skill at tracking and hunting your quarry is unmatched, allowing you to follow trails long after others would have lost them.
+**Description:** Your skill at tracking and hunting your quarry is unmatched, allowing you to follow trails long after others would have lost them. \newline

-**Effect**

-Unless magically thwarted or unable to see, you always know the direction of true north.
+**Effect:** Unless magically thwarted or unable to see, you always know the direction of true north.
 In addition, once you successfully locate the trail of a target, you automatically succeed at all tracking attempts to continue following that trail for 7 days after the time you first picked